Jointly provided by the American Society of Anesthesiologists

 and Society for Neuroscience in Anesthesiology and Critical Care

-- Discuss recent advances and controversies in neuroanesthesiology including endovascular management of cerebrovascular diseases.
+- Discuss recent advances and controversies in neuroanesthesiology practice including an emphasis on patient safety.

 - Discuss recent advances and discoveries in neurosciences and their impact on anesthesiology.

 Accreditation and Designation Statements

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Society of Anesthesiologists and the Society for Neuroscience in Anesthesiology and Critical Care.
 The American Society of Anesthesiologists is accredited by the ACCME to provide continuing medical education for physicians.

 The American Society of Anesthesiologists designates this live activity for a maximum of 19.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Maintenance of Certification in AnesthesiologyTM program and MOCA® are registered trademarks of The American Board of Anesthesiology®.
 MOCA 2.0® is a trademark of the American Board of Anesthesiology®.

 This activity offers up to 19.75 CME credits, of which 6 credit contribute to the patient safety CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in AnesthesiologyTM (MOCA®) program, known as MOCA 2.0®.
 Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.

 The deadline for claiming credit for this live activity is Dec.
 31, 2019, 11:59 p.m.
 CT.